Booking a ceremony

 There is no legal requirement to enter your Father's details and if you prefer they are not, you are free to decline when asked.

-At present the law requires that Father's details are entered in the marriage register and Mother's details are not allowed to be used.
+At present the law requires that Father's details are entered in the marriage register.
+Mother's details can only be recorded if the mother was authorised by a Court to be the sole adopter.

 Yes, provided that your Step-Father is or was married to your Mother.